Did you Know? List of Interesting Facts

 - How much

-- Fact 11 - Every breed of dog is susceptible to certain health problems and illnesses.
+- Fact 11 - Every breed of dog is susceptible to specific health problems and illnesses.
 Great Danes

 are prone to health problems and illnesses such as:

-"Wobbler Syndrome" a disease of the spinal column of the neck
+"Wobbler Syndrome" is a disease of the spinal column of the neck

 Hip and Elbow Dysplasia (abnormal development of joints referred to as CHD - Canine Hip and Elbow Dysplasia)